Meet Chelsea

 Chelsea Rice, LCSW

 I am from St. Louis originally and my experience of growing up in the area gives me valuable insights into the educational and social climate of the local community.
 I attended Rossman Elementary School and John Burroughs.
 My educational and professional experiences led me to exciting life stages in North Carolina and Massachusetts.
 I completed my bachelor’s degree in Psychology and Communication at Wake Forest University and I received my master’s degree in clinical social work from Boston College.
-In 2015 after spending three years in Boston, I decided to return to my roots in St. Louis in order to be closer to family.
-I currently practice therapy part-time which allows me to spend invaluable time with my young daughter.
-My husband and I adore our little girl and our two dogs, Stella and Cosmo.
+In 2015 after spending three years in Boston, I decided to return to my roots in St. Louis to be closer to family.
+I currently practice therapy part-time which allows me to spend invaluable time with my two young daughters.
+My husband and I adore our sweet girls and our two dogs, Stella and Cosmo.

 Chelsea’s Experience

 Previously, I treated eating disorders and co-occurring disorders in a residential treatment center located in Ballwin, Missouri.
-Through my years of treating eating disorders, I have gained experience addressing the underlying issues that tend to drive these maladaptive coping strategies and I have been grateful to witness individuals learn how to trust their bodies and themselves in the process of healing.
-I also have experience working as a therapist in a general adult partial hospitalization program in Boston, Massachusetts.
+Through my years of treating eating disorders, I have gained experience addressing the underlying issues that tend to drive these maladaptive coping strategies.
+I have been grateful to witness individuals learn how to trust their bodies and themselves in the process of healing.
+I also worked as a therapist in an adult partial hospitalization program, treating chemical dependency and co-occuring disorders, in Boston, Massachusetts.

 I greatly value the importance of fostering a trusting, secure therapeutic connection.
-I provide non-judgmental feedback, encouragement and compassion to help you accept your imperfections and find the courage to invest in yourself.
+I provide non-judgmental feedback, encouragement and compassion to help you develop a cohesive, empathic understanding of your life’s story and identify an adaptive, empowered path forward.

 Educational and Clinical Training